aravindhan-c/Terraform/README.md

 Terraform state

-* When we run terrafom apply it will create the terrafom.tfstate file containing all the details about the provisioned infrastructure
+* When we run terrafom apply it will create the terraform.tfstate file containing all the details about the provisioned infrastructure
 * It is a non-optional feature
 * Data in terraform.tfstate file is made of plain json format
 * Purpose